 You should also consider no putting it in the included bag as it is most likely not breathable.
 Put it in something loose like a big container with a lid so it has some airflow.

-You should always take the steps mentioned at the beginning to keep your tent clean while camping and to clean it up when you’re packing up.
+You should always take the steps mentioned at the beginning to clean the tent while camping and to keep it clean when you’re packing up.
 You don’t need to handwash it at home after every camping trip if you’re camping in normal areas and we’d recommend handwashing it after every 15 days of camping.

 If you have been camping in a salty environment, you should 100% handwash it once you’re at home to get the salt off.
 This also goes for any extremely muddy camping trips too.